-6. DEGREE.
-On satisfactorily completing this course with a record of not less than 125 honor points received in the required ninety-four hours, the student is eligible for the degree of bachelor of science on the combined curriculum plan in letters and medicine, or on the combined curriculum plan in letters and dentistry.
-He will receive this degree after one year of successful work in a recognized medical or dental school.
+5. DIPLOMA AND DEGREE.
+On satisfactorily completing this course with a record of not less than 219 honor points received in the required ninety-four hours, the student is eligible for a three-year pre-professional diploma.
+He will be eligible for the degree of bachelor of science on the combined curriculum plan in letters and medicine, or on the combined curriculum plan in letters and dentistry after one year of successful work in a recognized medical or dental school.

 An average record of B is required for recommendation to a Class A medical school.